giga-sec/gigaSec-Tech-Notes/README.md

 3-> After doing the step above.
 You will be presented with two choices

-## Installation Warning
+## Installation Warning (IMPORTANT TO READ)

 It will show you a warning whether to trust author (that's me).

 I assure you that no plugins causes harm.
-This plugins are written by the community and are open source.
-It's not written by me
+Plugins are not written by me and are written by the community therefore open source.

 Check the installed plugins here
 --> `Tech-Notes/.obsidian/plugins`

-But you can choose `Do not trust`, I believe it will not break any functionality of my vault and understand that the tutorials written on my vault will not kinda work.
+But you can choose `Do not trust`, but some functionalities might not work.

+Or just skip downloading `.obsidian` directory, I believe obsidian will automatically create it for you at startup.